 When would I choose solar over AC power—or vice versa?

 Solar and AC are both viable power supplies for flashing beacons, but sometimes, one may be more practical, cost-effective, or efficient in a given location.
 Anything from shading to intensity requirements to beacon usage to distance from the power grid will affect which solution is best for a given project.
 Here are a few reasons you might choose one or the other.

-Top 3 reasons to choose AC flashing beacons
+Top 3 reasons to choose AC power systems

 AC power is readily available: